nicktgr15/nicktgr15.github.io-src/content/Building-and-benchmarking-my-own-deep-learning-server.md

 ### GTX 1070 Ti vs Tesla K80

-In order to compare the performance of the `GTX 1070 ti` with the `Tesla K80` used in the `p2.xlarge` EC2 instance I executed the same experiment/benchmark on both systems.
+In order to compare the performance of the `GTX 1070 ti` with (half of) the `Tesla K80` used in the `p2.xlarge` EC2 instance I executed the same experiment/benchmark on both systems.
 The experiment was the following:
 <ul>
 <li> A siamese LSTM deep neural network identifying similar or disimillar speakers (binary classification) </li>